gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 Contentful has webhook functionality built-in and lets you fire off a request when an action is taken on a piece of content or when content is created.
 Perfect.
-With this hook, Contentful talks to Netlify when there’s a change or addition, and Netlify rebuilds the site and deploys it.
+With this hook, Contentful talks to Netlify when there's a change or addition, and Netlify rebuilds the site and deploys it.

 ![Contentful Webhook Build](netlify-build-webhook.png)

-It’s a match made in JAMstack heaven.
+It's a match made in JAMstack heaven.

 ## Is it Magic?